Athu456123/py_problems/README.md

 # py_problems
-This repo is for the my coding practice
+This repo is for my coding practice